So I just got my first “real” tattoo.

 And then you realize that you’ll never BE normal again.
 Because you have this tattoo and you don’t know how to handle it.
 You know you’ll never see the skin on the other side of that tattoo again.
 What are you going to do??

 You’re going to deal with it and you’re going to be just fine.
 Your skin is ruined, yes.
-But now you look like a tattooed badass and there’s nothing you can fucking do about it.
+But now you have this beautiful, imperfect tattoo as part of you, another mark of your journey here that you’ll hopefully grow to love and accept.

 Acceptance: I Actually Like It!